 PIN entry: Enter the PIN to deactivate the alarm.
 If an error is made while entering the PIN, wait until the alarm is between cycles to enter the PIN.

 SIREN CHIRP MODE (CONFIRMATION)

-Vehicles with optional siren chirp upon arming and disarming.
+Vehicles with optional siren can be set to chirp upon arming and disarming.